content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/1-java-basics/11-java-data-types.md

 ![](media/c848746ffe8f1bbac9dc012523bb48eb.png)

-## 2.1 Boolean Data Type
+## 2.1 boolean Data Type

--   The Boolean data type is used to store only two possible values: **true and false**.
+-   The boolean data type is used to store only two possible values: **true and false**.
 -   This data type is used for simple flags that track true/false conditions.
--   The Boolean data type specifies one bit of information, but its "size" can't be defined precisely.
+-   The boolean data type specifies one bit of information, but its "size" can't be defined precisely.

 **Example:**